CosmosDB/labs/technical_deep_dive/06-troubleshooting_failed_requests.md

 1. In the query tab, replace the contents of the *query editor* with the following SQL query:

     ```sql
-    SELECT * FROM coll WHERE IS_DEFINED(coll.Children) ORDER BY coll.SecondParent.Gender
+    SELECT * FROM coll WHERE IS_DEFINED(coll.Relatives) ORDER BY coll.Relatives.Spouse.FirstName
     ```

 1. Click the **Execute Query** button in the query tab to run the query.